Volume II By Frank Jordan (Updated 4/6/20) See also the Immunition Report on this website titled “Viruses”.

 Or if you are less lucky, with alarming speed your body begins to ache – your brow and then your body heats up with a high fever – then a chill — your strength fades and weakness overwhelms – your throat is raw — the racking coughing seems to never end – It hurts all over — You have the Flu!

-How Do I “Catch a Cold” or “Come Down with the Flu”?
+How Do I “Catch a Cold” or “Come Down with the Flu” or “Catch a Virus”?

 The greatest risk of infection is in highly populated areas, where people live in crowded work, home and school conditions.
-Airline travel and airports are also prime sources for virus transmission, as well as sporting and entertainment events.
-Isolating people with flu symptoms is not an effective means of controlling the viral infection because flu can be spread by someone whose symptoms have not yet appeared.
+Airline travel and airports are also prime sources for virus transmission, as well as restaurants, sporting and entertainment events.
+Isolating people only with flu or other virus symptoms is not an effective means of controlling the viral infection because flu and other viruses can be spread by someone whose symptoms have not yet appeared.
+A shut down of non-essential economic entities and isolation of associated individuals, including measures such as 6 foot separation, are drastic measures locally, regionally and/or nationally, but could be implemented to minimize viral spread in intense situations such as a pandemic, including Covid-19.

 The National Institute of Allergy and Infectious Diseases (NIAID) takes exception to several common beliefs about colds,